Fresh off the Page

 Ten excerpts from scripts in development, 15 actors, one epic night!

 We invited ten Asian writers from Hawaii, the US and New Zealand to share scenes from their new screenplays and theatre scripts.
 A cast of 15 actors stormed the stage for night of risk-taking and bravery to a packed house.
-Keep your eyes peeled for more script development opportunities coming in December!
+Coming again in 2018 - get writing!

 Directed by Chye-Ling Huang and starring: Teresa Lee, Bala Murali Shingade, Hweiling Ow, Alice Canton, Dhruv Mody, Sanjay Menon, Amanda Grace Leo, Becky Kuek, Helen Wu, Kayne Peters, Phillip Good, Ryan See, Daniel Sing, Nahyeon Lee, Aiwa Pooamorn